 The whole isn’t all bad.
 Yes, there are some issues to address and some tensions to manage, but I can’t let Satan use this frustration to darken my outlook.

 Ask Jesus to shed His light on your situation today.
 Look at this from Jesus’ perspective.
 Use truth to do something positive in this area today.
-Invest the time to make a little imperfect progress right there.
+Invest the time to make a little imperfect progress right there in your dark place.

 Father God, I need Your light.
 Light defeats darkness every time.
-And while I might not have all the answers to my struggles right now, I am seeing more hope than ever.
+While I might not have all the answers to my struggles right now, I am seeing more hope than ever.
 Jesus is my light.
 And because of Him, even my darkest nights aren’t so daunting and confusing.
 Thank You for leading me.
 Thank You for loving me.
 Thank You for lighting the way for me — day by day.
-In Jesus’ name, Amen.
+In Jesus’ Name, Amen.